Igho-Okeoghene/Typing-Game/README.md

 ## Overview
 This game is excellent for beginners in programming, instructors can use it to spring up students interest in HTML.
 It introduces HTML in a fun way!

+Instructions:
+Type all Full-stops and Commas.
+ Game is Case Sensitive.
+ When it throws an error, backspace the error and continue typing.
+ Type Fast and Have Fun!

+How It Works:
+ The game displays typing speed at the completion of the sentence.
+ It checks for errors when the player types and notifies the player.
+ It's built to randomly display different sentences on windows refresh.
+ The reset button displays another sentence.
+The reset button will only show after the first sentence has been typed.
+ The rocket icon keeps moving fast according to the percentage of completion.
+ It is a fun way to introduce HTML!

 ### Screenshot